eldargab/node-fake-fs/README.md

   ✓ Should throw ENOENT on non-existent parent
   ✓ Should throw ENOTDIR on non-dir parent
   ✓ Should update parent times
-.readFile()
+.rmdir()
+  ✓ Should remove an existing direcory
+  ✓ Should throw ENOTEMPTY for non empty dirs
+  ✓ Should throw an ENOTDIR error on file
+  ✓ Should update dir times on directory removal .unlink()
+  ✓ Should remove an existing file
+  ✓ Should throw an EISDIR error on directory
+  ✓ Should update dir times on file removal
+.rename()
+  ✓ Should rename an existing file
+  ✓ Should rename (move) an existing file
+  ✓ Should rename an existing directory
+  ✓ Should rename (move) an existing directory
+  ✓ Should throw EPERM when new path points to an existing directory ✓ Should not throw EPERM when new path points to existing file ✓ Should throw ENOENT when new (directory) path points to a non-existent parent ✓ Should throw ENOTDIR when new path points to a parent that is not a directory ✓ Should update dir times on rename (move) .readFile()
   ✓ Should read file contents
   ✓ Should decode file contents